-Before you begin the RCIA process:

-- □ Have you interviewed each enquirer and filled out an initial enquiry form? - □ Have you ascertained the enquirer's 'state of life'? - □ Have you discerned what catechesis is desirable for the candidates? - □ Have you informed the parish community that you have people enquiring about becoming Catholic?

-At the end of the pre-catechumenate period:

-- □ Have you interviewed each enquirer again to evaluate their motives and dispositions? - □ Have you informed the parish community that there are people preparing to celebrate the Rite of Acceptance into the Order of Catechumens (or the Rite of Welcome)? - □ Have you registered the Catechumens in the Book of Catechumens?

-Before the Rite of Election:

-- □ Have you interviewed each catechumen and candidate again to discern whether they should proceed? - □ Have you ensured that the Application for Admission into Full Communion with the Catholic Church is completed and sent to the diocese?
-This needs to be completed before 26th January 2024 for every Catechumen and Candidate. - □ Have you celebrated a Rite of Signing in your parish or in your deanery during the two weeks before the Rite of Election? - □ Have you sent forth your catechumens and candidates from one of the parish Masses to the Cathedral for the Rite of Election?
+Before you begin the RCIA process: ☐ Have you interviewed each enquirer and filled out an initial enquiry form? ☐ Have you ascertained the enquirer's 'state of life'? ☐ Have you discerned what catechesis is desirable for the candidates? ☐ Have you informed the parish community that you have people enquiring about becoming Catholic?
+At the end of the pre-catechumenate period: ☐ Have you interviewed each enquirer again to evaluate their motives and dispositions? ☐ Have you informed the parish community that there are people preparing to celebrate the Rite of Acceptance into the Order of Catechumens (or the Rite of Welcome)? ☐ Have you registered the Catechumens in the Book of Catechumens?
+Before the Rite of Election: ☐ Have you interviewed each catechumen and candidate again to discern whether they should proceed? ☐ Have you ensured that the Sacraments of Initiation Application form is completed and sent to the Chancery (page 23) This needs to be completed before Friday 29 th March 2025 for every Catechumen and Candidate who is to be baptised and/or confirmed at the Easter Vigil. ☐ Have you ensured that the Rite of Election 2025 Attendance form (page 24) is completed and sent to the Agency for Evangelisation?
+This needs to be completed by Friday 21 st February 2025. ☐ Have you celebrated a Rite of Signing in your parish or in your deanery - during the two weeks before the Rite of Election? ☐ Have you sent forth your catechumens and candidates from one of the parish Masses to the Cathedral for the Rite of Election?
 This can be done on the day or the week before.

-On the day of the Rite of Election:

-□ Have you brought the signed signature card for the Catechumens to be inserted in the Book of the Elect?

-After the Easter Vigil (or after the celebration of the Sacraments of Initiation)

-$\hfill\square$ Have you entered the names of the Catechumens and the Candidates into the appropriate Parish Registers?

-Catechumens:

-□ Are they registered in the Baptismal register (where their Confirmation should also be noted)?

-□ Are they registered in the Confirmation register?

-Candidates:

-□ Are they registered in a special book of those received into the Church noting the date and place they were baptised?

-□ Are they registered in the Confirmation register?

-During the period of Mystagogy

-□ Have you invited your new Catholics to the Mass for New Catholics at the Cathedral?
-(Saturday 11th May 2024 - 6pm at the Cathedral)
+On the day of the Rite of Election: ☐ Have you brought the signed signature card for the Catechumens to be inserted in the Book of the Elect?
+After the Easter Vigil (or after the celebration of the Sacraments of Initiation) ☐ Have you entered the names of the Catechumens and the Candidates into the appropriate Parish Registers?
+Catechumens: ☐ Are they registered in the Baptismal register (where their Confirmation should also be noted)?☐ Are they registered in the Confirmation register?
+Candidates: ☐ Are they registered in a special book of those received into the Church noting the date and place they were baptised? ☐ Are they registered in the Confirmation register?
+During the period of Mystagogy ☐ Have you invited your new Catholics to the Talk and Mass for New Catholics at the Cathedral?
+(Saturday 10 th May 2025 - 4.30pm in Vaughan House and then 6pm at the Cathedral)